Uberspace/manual/source/basics-home.rst

 html
 ----

-``html`` is a symbolic link to your :ref:`documentroot`.
+``html`` is a symbolic link to your :doc:`documentroot <web-documentroot>`.
 Anything in there is accessible to the web server, and thus to the public.

 logs
 ----